membraneframework/membrane_agora_plugin/README.md

 ```
 and observe the web demo application.
 Once the pipeline is started, audio and video should start playing.

+## Provide your own SDK

+By default, the plugin will attempt to download the correct SDK for your system.
+However, if you want to bundle the SDK code yourself, you can provide the environment variable `AGORA_SDK_PRESENT` set to "true".
+This flag will prevent the bundlex config from pulling the SDK during build time.
+However, it is up to you to set the correct paths to the SDK for build and compile time using the correct flags for your C compiler.

 ## Copyright and License